emily-longman/Nucella_can_Seascape/README.md

 ## Part 6 - Population genetic simulation using SLiM (06_SLiM)

-Perform population genetic simulations using [SLiM](https://github.com/MesserLab/SLiM).
-First, we created single locus population genetic simulations using a Wright-Fisher model for both mean pH and mussel shell thickness.
-In the models, we calculated population-level selection using a sigmoidal function, with parameters that dictate the structure of the curves.
-We used Approximate Bayesian Computation [abc](https://cran.r-project.org/web/packages/abc/index.html) to performs multivariate parameter estimation between the simulations and real data.
-Second, we used the structure of the mean pH model to determine how genetic diversity would change with declining pH, as a result of ocean acidification over the time period 2020-2100.
+We performed population genetic simulations using [SLiM](https://github.com/MesserLab/SLiM) to contextualize the patterns of local adaptation.
+To do so, we created single locus population genetic simulations using a Wright-Fisher model based on the top outlier loci associated with both mean pH and mussel shell thickness.
+In the models, we calculated population-level selection using a sigmoidal function, with multiple parameters that dictate the structure of the curves.
+We used Approximate Bayesian Computation [ABC](https://cran.r-project.org/web/packages/abc/index.html) to perform multivariate parameter estimation between the simulations and real data.

+To determine the adaptive potential of populations to ocean acidification, we assessed how genetic diversity would change with declining pH.

 01_mean_ph:

 - 01_guide_file.R - Create a guide file of the parameters.
-- 02_ph.slim and 02_ph_launch_slim.sh - For the parameters in the guide file, use SLiM to perform simulations for an array of parameters.
+- 02_ph.slim and 02_ph_launch_slim.sh - For the parameters in the guide file, use SLiM to perform population genetic simulations for an array of parameters.
-- 03_ABC_SimData.R and 03_ABC_SimData_launch.sh - Calculate the summary statistics for ABC for the simulations.
+- 03_ABC_SimData_luanch.R and 03_ABC_SimData.R - Calculate the summary statistics for ABC for the simulated data.
 - 04_ABC_realData.R - Calculate the summary statistics for ABC for the real data.
 - 05_ABC_analysis_LOclinEst.R - Perform ABC analysis.
-- 06_format_ph_future.R - Use Bio-Oracle mean pH data for 2020-2100 to calculate population regression equations.
+- 06_format_ph_future.R - Use Bio-Oracle mean pH data for 2020-2100 to generate population regression equations.
-- 07_ph_future.slim and 07_ph_future_slim_launch.sh - Perform population genetic simulation for 2020-2100.
+- 07_ph_future_slim_launch.sh and 07_ph_future.slim - Perform population genetic simulation for 2020-2100.
 Populations were started at the empirical allele frequencies and the pH regression equations were used to calculate yearly population-level selection coefficients.
 - 08_analyze_ph_future.R - Compile simulations and graph output.
-- 09_ph_future_vary_m.slim and 09_ph_future_vary_m_launch.slim - Perform simulations with varying migration rates.
+- 09_ph_future_vary_m_launch.sh and 09_ph_future_vary_m.slim - Perform simulations with varying migration rates.
-- 10_analyze_ph_future_vary_m.R - Analyze and graph the output of the previous population genetic simulations.
+- 10_analyze_ph_future_vary_m.R - Analyze and graph the output of the population genetic simulations generated in the previous script.

 02_Mcali:

 - 01_guide_file.R - Create a guide file of the parameters.
-- 02_ph.slim and 02_ph_launch_slim.sh - For the parameters in the guide file, use SLiM to perform simulations for an array of parameters.
+- 02_ph_launch_slim.sh and 02_ph.slim - For the parameters in the guide file, use SLiM to perform population genetic simulations for an array of parameters.
-- 03_ABC_SimData.R and 03_ABC_SimData_launch.sh - Calculate the summary statistics for ABC for the simulations.
+- 03_ABC_SimData_launch.sh and 03_ABC_SimData.R - Calculate the summary statistics for ABC for the simulated data.
 - 04_ABC_realData.R - Calculate the summary statistics for ABC for the real data.
 - 05_ABC_analysis_LOclinEst.R - Perform ABC analysis.